-South Africa: Slow-Starting Steenkamp Slices Through 13sec Barrier in Europe
+South Africa: Slow-Starting Steenkamp Slices Through 13Sec Barrier in Europe

 ‘What a confidence-booster,’ said Steenkamp from Ostrava.
 ‘It was great running against such a quality field.
 I only find out I had a spot in the field two days ago and yes, there were lots of butterflies.

-'But what an awesome experience.
-I've wait a long time for this sub-13 but at last I've got it and it's an enormous psychological breakthrough.
+‘But what an awesome experience.
+I’ve waited a long time for this sub-13, but at last I’ve got it and it’s an enormous psychological breakthrough.

 ‘A strong field was exactly what I needed, I thrive off strong competition.
 That’s why I made plans to get here.’

-She also went into the race with stronger mindset.
-'I decided to take the viewpoint that I'm not here to just fill a lane but to really "go for it" and be competitive.'
+She also went into the race with a stronger mindset.
+‘I decided to take the viewpoint that I’m not here to just fill a lane, but to really “go for it” and be competitive.’

 And she’s already got something work on in the next days and weeks.
 ‘My race was far from perfect and I see that as a positive.
 I fought to the very end, that’s what gave me the breakthrough.
 Keeping my composure after that bad start was very good for me.’